jgwill/x-host-as-github-page-190309/STC.md

-# @STCGoal : Imported the XAnim of beating heart
+# @STCGoal :

+CR: Imported the XAnim of beating heart